 Built-up Area Boundary

 The map below is the revised Built-up Area Boundary as adopted by the NP Committee and will now be included within the developing Neighbourhood Development Plan.
-HOWEVER, the NP’s allocated housing sites which fall OUTSIDE this boundary will be added to the map once these are adopted by the Committee.

 The District Council’s Local Plan, which expired in 2011, defined a ‘Built-up Area Boundary’ for Brailes.
 This boundary expired with the 2011 Local Plan.
 The proposed Core Strategy, which replaces the Local Plan, does not include this boundary.